Stefanbjerkell/relax-rest-client/README.md

 var response = await request.Execute();
 ```

 Custom error handler must inplement the interface IErrorHandler.
-It has two methods.c
+It has two methods.

 - bool CanHandle(HttpResponseMessage httpResponse)
 - Task Handle(HttpResponseMessage httpResponse, RestClientResponse response)

 CanHandle lets the rest client know if the handler can handle the error.
 If multiple errorHandlers can handle the error the first one added will take priority.
-So the order in wich you add them will matter if you have more then one.
+So the order in wich you add them will matter (if you have more then one).

 To handle a error you provide a method that takes the original httpResponse and the expected RestClientResposne as parameters.
 If you want to you can here modify the RestClientResponse or just do some logging/throwing a exception, its up to you.